phiilu/mailman/README.md

 ## Acknowledgments

-* Thank you [Thomas Leister](https://github.com/ThomasLeister) for you excellent mailserver installation instructions
+* Thank you [Thomas Leister](https://github.com/ThomasLeister) for your excellent mailserver installation instructions